jquast/wcwidth/libwcwidth/README.rst

 be used and reported on, but its API is not yet frozen: function signatures, header layout, and the contents of ``wcwidth_config.h`` may change before 1.0.

-Its tables are generated from the Unicode 18.0.0 draft, while the Python package still ships 17.0.0 tables; the two are deliberately out of step until 18.0.0 is released.

 Building
 --------